 - You should also use headings and points to facilitate skimming.

-- Try to refrain from including superfluous specifics such as hobbies, references, or information about high school experiences.
+- Refrain from including superfluous specifics such as information about high school experiences.

 When to use two pages?